taimur-git/paragon/mkdocs/docs/installation.md

 npm run update
 ```

-If at any point you decide to change the database, run `npm run update`.
+If at any point you decide to change the database under prisma/schema.prisma, run `npm run update`.

 ## Development